-The creation of a new underpass to enable a better connection between the north and south sides of the town centre is expected to help unlock the wider regeneration and connectivity improvements in the town centre.
+In order for the wider scheme to progress, we must first undertake the creation of a new underpass to enable a better connection between the north and south sides of the town centre.

-While the underpass will ultimately benefit the economy and residents of the locality, the underpass itself would not provide a direct commercial return to a private investor and therefore the private sector would not directly deliver the public infrastructure.
+While the underpass would benefit the economy and residents of the locality, the underpass itself would not provide a direct commercial return to a private investor and therefore the private sector would not be able to directly deliver the public infrastructure.
 It is a "public good".

-There are also positive externalities associated with the project as the underpass is key to being able to unlock the later phases of the Grays South Project, and will provide direct benefits to public users whose access along the high street would otherwise be severed when the level crossing closes.
+There are also positive externalities associated with the project as the underpass is key to being able to unlock the later elements of the Grays South Project.